ptrsym/Software-Frameworks-UNI/README.md

 ## A small repo made to store all the content covered in the Software Frameworks course from Griffith University

 ### Install Instructions
-Clone the repo to your local machine by running `git clone https://github.com/ptrsym/softFrameworksWS2.git`
+Clone the repo to your local machine by running `git clone https://github.com/ptrsym/Software-Frameworks-UNI.git`

 ### Run Instructions
-In your project folder open an integrated terminal and enter `node index.js`
+No projects to run yet.

 ### Course Content